TEA-Time: Transporting Effects Across Time: Upworthy Case Study

 \subsection{Data Description}

-The Upworthy Research Archive \citep{matias2021upworthy} contains results from over 22,000 headline A/B tests conducted by Upworthy, a viral content website, from early 2013 through April 2015.\footnote{Available at \url{https://osf.io/jd64p/}.} The archive includes 105,551 unique headline-image ``packages'' tested across these experiments.
+The Upworthy Research Archive \citep{matias2021upworthy} contains 32{,}487 headline A/B tests conducted by Upworthy, a viral content website, from January 24, 2013 through April 30, 2015.\footnote{Available at \url{https://osf.io/jd64p/}.} The full archive comprises 150{,}817 experiment arms (headline--image \emph{packages}) with over 538 million participant assignments.
+Matias et al. publish the archive in two subsets: an exploratory release (22{,}666 arms) and a confirmatory release (105{,}551 arms); our analysis uses the 105{,}551-arm confirmatory subset, which we refer to as ``the archive'' throughout.

-\paragraph{Experimental design.} For each article, Upworthy editors created multiple headline-image combinations.
+\paragraph{Experimental design.} For each article, Upworthy editors created multiple headline-image packages.
 Website visitors were randomly assigned to view one package, with each test comparing between 2 and 24 alternatives.
 The archive provides aggregate results: impressions (number of visitors assigned to each package) and clicks (number who clicked through to the article).
 The primary outcome is click-through rate (CTR).

-\paragraph{Data cleaning.} Following guidance from the archive creators, we exclude tests conducted between June 2013 and January 2014, a period during which randomization problems were detected \citep{matias2021upworthy}.
-Our analysis focuses on tests from February 2014 onward.
+\paragraph{Data cleaning.} Following the reliability update from the archive maintainers \citep{matias2024upworthy_update}, we exclude tests conducted between June 25, 2013 and January 10, 2014.
+A post-publication audit traced a sample-ratio-mismatch pattern in this window to a Cloudflare cache misconfiguration that served one experiment arm at a time (rather than randomizing per visitor); the maintainers estimate that roughly 22\% of tests in the full archive are affected.
+Our analysis focuses on tests from January 11, 2014 onward.